archivesunleashed/docker-aut/README.md

 ### Docker Hub

-Once Docker is running, run the following command to launch it:
+Run the following command to launch the Apache Spark shell with `aut` available:

 `docker run --rm -it archivesunleashed/docker-aut`